 If your employer tells you that employee activity, including your internet usage, will be tracked by the second, you could feel insecure.

 That’s why employee surveillance could increase mistrust and affect employer-employee relationships if you don’t perform it correctly.
 This, in turn, would affect the work quality and reduce employee morale.

 Skepticism around privacy is bound to pop up among employees on hearing of employee monitoring.

 What about passwords and access to other key confidential information?

-Privacy is something that can’t be compromised on and employees could view the software as a privacy invasion.
+Privacy can’t be compromised, and employees could view the software as a privacy invasion.